-Moodle is a course management system written in PHP.
-It’s probably the most widely applied LMS in the world, with around 3000 universities currently using it.
+Moodle is an open source education platform - more specifically, a course management system.
+Written in PHP, it’s probably the most widely applied LMS in the world, with around 3000 universities currently using it.

-Dokeos provides e-Learning solutions to educational institutions as well as to businesses.
+Dokeos is an e-learning open source software created for educational institutions as well as businesses.
 Some of their features include double-blind evaluation and easy progress tracking.
 Of course, this open source software also includes advanced security features.

 Claroline is a collaborative eLearning and eWorking program that’s available in more than 100 countries and in over 35 languages.
 It’s been in use since the late 1990s so we can safely say that they were one of the pioneers in developing open source software for educational purposes.

-Online Learning And Training (OLAT) is a free learning management system that operates under Apache license 2.0.
+Online Learning And Training (OLAT) is a free e-learning open source software that operates under Apache license 2.0.
 It also features eTesting, and is widely used across German-speaking countries.